The Mind’s Storm: Experiencing an Anxiety Attack

 The Physical Manifestations of Anxiety Attacks

 Increased Heart Rate: One of the most common physical symptoms of an anxiety attack is an increased heart rate.
-The body’s natural “fight or flight” response is triggered, causing the heart to beat faster, preparing the body to respond to a perceived threat.
+The body’s natural “fight or flight” response is triggered, causing the heart to beat faster, the body to respond to a perceived threat.

 Rapid Breathing: Anxiety attacks often involve rapid, shallow breathing.
 This can lead to feelings of lightheadedness and shortness of breath, further intensifying the panic felt during an attack.